hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 5. [deprecated/a05-myNetron.ino](deprecated/a05-myNetron.ino).
 Note: Only for M7 core as it uses Serial.print.
 The netron program shows model data for other types of Tensorflow models but not c header files.
 (A simple python program can convert a c header file to a tflite file).
 So without Python load this program on your Portenta and load a model frm the lite-for-arduino file and see information about the model. note: models array must be called  "unsigned char model_tflite[] = {"

+6/ [deprecated/a06_rocksetta_hello_world.ino](deprecated/a06_rocksetta_hello_world.ino) This file is starting to be how I would like the ML programs to be.
+Does not call an extra libary that has to be maintained only uses the Arduino_tensorflowlite library but is reasonably easy.